microsoft/acceleratoRs/GeneralTemplate/README.md

 # Data Science Accelerator - *name of the accelerator.*

-**The project template is a simplified version for acceleratoR templates which are quick for adoption and expedient for prototype.**

 ## Overview

-*A brief introduction of the acclerator.
-Don't have to be long.*
+*A brief introduction of the acclerator.*

 The repository contains three parts